 Don’t worry!
 If you have either of the three, there are tips available on how to remove the nest.
 Wasps, bees, and hornets can all be removed if you contact a professional and trained operative.

 Bees are fuzzy, flying insects.
-You'll notice the yellow and black stripes they have on their body.
+You’ll notice the yellow and black stripes they have on their body.
 The honeybee pictured below is closely related to wasps and hornets and are best known for their role in pollination and for producing honey.
+We have a whole other article covering bees and answering the question, are bees protected?

 Wasps look similar, but you can tell the difference due to their hairless bodies.
 The main difference between the two are size and colour.
 Wasps have black and yellow rings on their body and are less beneficial to humans compared to bees due to the lack of pollination.
 However, wasps do eat other insects which would otherwise run rampant if it wasn’t due to population control by wasps.